 Starting a mushroom farm can be a large undertaking.
-If you are doing it yourself, be sure to ask lots of questions and tour some mushroom farms before diving in.
+If you are doing it yourself, be sure to ask lots of questions on growing mushrooms and tour some mushroom farms before diving in.
 We have found commercial mushroom farming to be very rewarding in providing a great product to our community and making a livelihood.
 Learn more about our online class to boost start your farm.